webdriverio-community/wdio-electron-service/README.md

 ## Configuration

-Configurations required to connect WebdriverIO with your Electron application can be applied either on the service level or capability level, through `wdio:electronServiceOptions` in which capability configurations take precedence, e.g. the following WebdriverIO configuration:
+Configurations required to connect WebdriverIO with your Electron application can be applied by setting `wdio:electronServiceOptions` either on the service level or capability level, in which capability level configurations take precedence, e.g. the following WebdriverIO configuration:

 ```ts
 export const config = {